 1/1/15 La Passion de Jeanne d’Arc or “The Passion of Joan of Arc” (1928) Director: Carl Theodor Dreyer ★★★★★ The Passion of Joan of Arc is one of the greatest films ever made and is based on the surviving record of the trial of Joan of Arc (1412-1431) when she was captured by the English … Continue reading La Passion de Jeanne d’Arc

 12/7/14 Sunrise: A Song of Two Humans (1927) Director: Freidrich Wilhem Murnau ★★★★★ F.W.
-Murnau is one of the greatest directors of film who ever lived and Sunrise is his masterpiece.
-His cinematic skills allow subtle and simple stories like Sunrise and The Last Laugh, to become great films filled with complexity and originality, while also … Continue reading Sunrise: A Song of Two Humans
+Murnau is one of the great directors of the silent era and Sunrise is his masterpiece.
+His cinematic skills allow subtle and simple stories like Sunrise and The Last Laugh, to become great films filled with complexity and originality, while also suspenseful … Continue reading Sunrise: A Song of Two Humans